 wall and shatter?
 As we know, revolutionary events sometimes happen in

-Under the two Bush regimes, even deep in the midst of
+the blink of an eye. - Under the two Bush regimes, even deep in the midst of

 "wartime", the same winking dealmakers play cozy bedfellow games,